DelilahEve/asb-updater/README.md

 This tool is a simple updater for [Ark Smart Breeding](https://github.com/cadon/ARKStatsExtractor).

-**Note:** the updater requires Python 3.5 installed to function properly.
+**Note:** the zip version requires Python 3.5 installed to function properly.

 ## Useage